egecetin/Repo-Init/README.md

   - Logging
     - Spdlog with rotating file, syslog and coloured stdout outputs
     - Sentry for automatic forwarding of logs to a HTTP server
+    - Prometheus client for track internal metrics like error counts, performance of functions
   - User interactivity
     - Telnet
     - ZeroMQ